 We conducted an environmental noise assessment for the Solaire and Westbrook well sites to ensure that the projects would not exceed the City of Roseville’s noise level standards at the adjacent sensitive receptors.

-Filter tanks: The acoustics study included a visit to another City where the same filter vessels were in use.
+Filter tanks (not used at all well sites): The acoustics study included a visit to another City where the same filter vessels were in use.
 It was found that there was no audible noise coming from the filtration tanks when in normal operation.
 When the tanks are backwashed water will be discharged through an air gap to the flow equalization tank and trickled into the sanitary sewer system.
 Other than the sound of running water during backwash, no sound is expected from the filters.

 Air Conditioning: Air conditioning is required in each of the pump buildings for the electrical equipment.
 Location of the exterior compressor component of the air conditioning system was determined by the sound study to direct sounds away from residents.
 A Variable Refrigerant Flow (VRF) system was installed to reduce ambient noise both inside the building as well as outside in comparison to traditional HVAC technology.